• Skip to main content

 Sauté the onions and peppers until they are fragrant and translucent.
 Add black beans, corn, and kale and simmer down for a couple of minutes until any liquid has dissolved and kale is slightly wilted.

-Once your filling is made, dip those Mission Gluten Free Soft Taco Tortillas in enchilada sauce, fill them with some of that bean/kale mixture I love so much, then roll them up into your casserole dish.
+Once your filling is made, dip your tortillas in enchilada sauce, fill them with some of that bean/kale mixture I love so much, then roll them up into your casserole dish.

 Bake the vegan enchiladas uncovered for about 30 minutes until the edges are bubbling up and the middle is cooked all the way through.
 Remove from oven, top with your favorite toppings, and serve!

-Once the enchiladas are baked, I add avocado and herbs.
+Serving - Once the enchiladas are out of the oven, add avocado and cilantro.
 This gives the dish the perfect creamy fresh finish.
-You could also make some Serrano Cashew Cream to drizzle over the enchiladas after they come out of the oven for extra creaminess.
-For that, just follow these instructions.
+You could also make Serrano Cashew Cream to drizzle over the enchiladas for extra creaminess.

-Uneaten enchiladas can be stored in the refrigerator for up to 4 days.
+Storing - Store leftovers in the refrigerator for up to 4 days.
 To reheat, gently heat in the oven or the microwave.
 You can also store the enchiladas in the freezer for up to 2 months.
+When ready to eat, remove from the freezer the night before to let thaw before reheating and serving.

 Black Bean and Kale Vegan Enchiladas